skyfe79/Awesome/README.md

 ## TypeScript

+- [open-lovable](https://github.com/mendableai/open-lovable) - 🔥 Clone and recreate any website as a modern React app in seconds
+- [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
+Learn math, programming, and computer science for free.
+- [tech-interview-handbook](https://github.com/yangshun/tech-interview-handbook) - 💯 Curated coding interview preparation materials for busy software engineers
+- [dyad](https://github.com/dyad-sh/dyad) - Free, local, open-source AI app builder ✨ v0 / lovable / Bolt alternative 🌟 Star if you like it!
-- [claude-flow](https://github.com/ruvnet/claude-flow) - Claude-Flow v2.0.0 Alpha represents a revolutionary leap in AI-powered development orchestration.
+- [claude-flow](https://github.com/ruvnet/claude-flow) - Claude-Flow v2.0.0 Alpha represents a leap in AI-powered development orchestration.
 Built from the ground up with enterprise-grade architecture, advanced swarm intelligence, and seamless Claude Code integration.
 - [qwen-code](https://github.com/QwenLM/qwen-code) - qwen-code is a coding agent that lives in digital world.
 - [claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [short-video-maker](https://github.com/gyoridavid/short-video-maker) - Creates short videos for TikTok, Instagram Reels, and YouTube Shorts using the Model Context Protocol (MCP) and a REST API.